-- (1) The Governor-General may from time to time, by Order in Council made on the recommendation of the Minister, make rules relating to the imposition of levies under this Part. - (2) The rules may- - (a) prescribe the proportion of costs of conservation services and fisheries services to be recovered as levies: - (b) prescribe who must pay levies: - (c) prescribe how the costs are to be apportioned between the persons who must pay the levies. - (3) Without limiting anything in subsections (1) and (2), different rules may apply in respect of different classes of persons, stocks, quota management areas, fishery management areas, conservation services, fisheries services, or any combination of them. - (4) Before making a recommendation under subsection (1), the Minister must- - (a) be satisfied that the rules to which the recommendation relates comply with the cost recovery principles in section 262; and - (b) have regard to the extent to which conservation services or fisheries services are wholly or partly purchased or provided by persons other than the Crown. - (5) Without limiting the Interpretation Act 1999, no order made under this section is invalid because it leaves any matter to the discretion of any person. - Section 263: substituted, on 1 February 2001, by section 63 of the Fisheries Act 1996 Amendment Act 1999 (1999 No 101).
+- (1) The Governor-General may from time to time, by Order in Council made on the recommendation of the Minister, make rules relating to the imposition of levies under this Part. - (2) The rules may- - (a) prescribe the proportion of costs of conservation services and fisheries services to be recovered as levies: - (b) prescribe who must pay levies: - (c) prescribe how the costs are to be apportioned between the persons who must pay the levies. - (3) Without limiting anything in subsections (1) and (2), different rules may apply in respect of different classes of persons, stocks, quota management areas, fishery management areas, conservation services, fisheries services, or any combination of them.

+- (4) Before making a recommendation under subsection (1), the Minister must - be satisfied that the rules to which the recommendation relates comply with the cost recovery principles in section 262; and - (b) have regard to the extent to which conservation services or fisheries services are wholly or partly purchased or provided by persons other than the Crown. - (5) No order made under this section is invalid because it leaves any matter to the discretion of any person. - A rule under this section is secondary legislation (see Part 3 of the Legislation (6) Act 2019 for publication requirements).